-PMJS’s main function is to serve as a platform for serious scholarly discussion and publication on topics related to premodern Japan.
+PMJS’s main function is to serve as a platform for serious scholarly discussion and the hosting of publications on topics related to premodern Japan.
 We also welcome the dissemination of information relevant to the field such as new publications, conferences, workshops, and job announcements.
-Commercial functions and unrelated advertising are discouraged.
+Commercial functions and advertising are discouraged.

 Most PMJS members are scholars and graduate students working in the fields of early Japanese art, art history, literature, history, culture, language, and religion.
 The group, however, is open to anyone with serious interest in premodern Japan and we welcome people from all fields working on all periods.
 To become a member or update membership registration details, please see the “Membership” page.